Dykes Alexander (senior)

 Dykes Alexander (1724 – 10 April 1786, Needham Market) was a Suffolk banker active in the Quaker congregation there.
-He founded the bank of Alexander & Co in Needham Market in 1744.
+He founded the bank Alexander & Co. in Needham Market in 1744.

 Family life

-Dykes married Martha Biddle, on 18 December, 1747 in Kingston upon Thames.
+Dykes married Martha Biddle on 18 December, 1747 in Kingston upon Thames.
 She became a Quaker minister in about 1750 and remained active as such until her death in 1775.
-She was daughter of John and Abigail Biddle, quakers in Esher, Surrey.
+She was the daughter of John and Abigail Biddle, Quakers in Esher, Surrey.
 They had nine children: